About the Journal

 References must be provided for all publications that relate to the manuscript under consideration.
 In addition, copies of any possible duplicate published material should be submitted with a statement in the covering letter explaining why the manuscript under consideration is not a duplicate publication.
 This includes articles in press or under consideration by another journal.
 Any attempt at dual publication will lead to automatic rejection, may prejudice acceptance of future submissions, and may be highlighted in the journal.

-Authors must declare any financial support or relationships that may pose conflict of interest by disclosing at the time of submission any financial arrangements they have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.
+Authors must declare any financial support or relationships that may pose a conflict of interest by disclosing, at the time of submission, any financial arrangements they have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.
 Such information will be held in confidence while the article is under review and will not influence the editorial decision.
 If the article is accepted for publication, the editor will usually discuss with the authors the manner in which such information is to be communicated to the reader.
 The conflict of interest form can be found here.

 Use of animals in research

 Studies involving the use of animals must be reviewed by the appropriate ethics committee and performed in accordance with the principles of the Australian code for the care and use of animals for scientific purposes as well as any specific national laws where applicable.